coreos/coreos-cloudinit/README.md

-# coreos-init
+# coreos-cloudinit

-CoreOS allows a user to customize EC2 instances by providing either an executable script or a cloud-config document as instance user-data.
+coreos-cloudinit allows a user to customize CoreOS machiens by providing either an executable script or a cloud-config document as instance user-data.
 See below to learn how to use these features.

 ## cloud-config